-I needed to review an Apache httpd server error log file recently and even though the server had been rebooted only a month ago, I had to scroll through 95,000 lines before I got to the interesting part.
+I had reason to review the Apache httpd error log file on my server recently (/var/log/httpd-error.log), and even though the server had been rebooted only a month ago I had to scroll through 95,000 lines before getting to the part of interest.

-To make Apache’s log files more manageable, I configured them to roll every week using the FreeBSD standard newsyslog utility. newsyslog is run from cron, and in the default configuration runs every hour.
-This limits rolling logfiles to at most once an hour, but this is typically more than adequate for system log files.
+To make Apache’s log files more manageable, I configured them to roll every week using the FreeBSD standard newsyslog utility, which is run from cron (see /etc/crontab).

-For more information, see the System Logging section of the FreeBSD Manual as well as the man pages for newsyslog and newsyslog.conf.
+For more information, see the System Logging section of the FreeBSD Manual and man pages for newsyslog and newsyslog.conf.

 To read a compressed log file, uncompress the file and pipe to less: